Heinrich Schliemann Papers

 HISTORY OF THE SCHLIEMANN PAPERS

 Ernst Meyer’s first publication of portions of the Schliemann Papers appeared in 1936 and was accompanied by his new addition of Schliemann’s “Selbstbiographie” (the original published in 1892 was edited by Sophia Schliemann herself).
 In the following years, not only was Meyer was given priority in research and access to the Schliemann Papers, but he also received permission from the family to remove some material from the archive.
 During WWII, when Meyer was serving as an officer in the German army, he took advantage of the confused state of affairs and removed a number of volumes of Schliemann’s correspondence from the Gennadius Library and took them back to Germany.
 When communications were once again resumed with Meyer after the war, he reported that the volumes he had taken to Germany had either been lost or destroyed.
 Apparently, he had placed some of the volumes in the State Archives in Mecklenburg-Schwerin for safekeeping but when the archives re-opened in 1948, they were found empty.
-In the following years, some of the lost correspondence resurfaced and Meyer filtered them back to the Gennadius Library through the German Embassy.
-During these years (1952-57) the Gennadius Library attempted to track down the remainder of Meyer’s borrowed material and made a catalogue of the material still missing.
+In the following years, some of the lost correspondence resurfaced and Meyer filtered them back to the ASCSA through the German Embassy.
+During these years (1952-57) the ASCSA attempted to track down the remainder of Meyer’s borrowed material and made a catalogue of the material still missing.
+After Agamemnon Schliemann died in Paris in 1954, authority over the Schliemann Papers was transferred to his second wife, Sophia Antonopoulou.
+By this time a very elderly Andromache Schliemann Melas had also passed on control of her father’s papers to her sons, Leno and Alex.

 As the number of queries for the Schliemann Papers multiplied, access policy became a complicated issue.
-On June 15, 1960 Peter Topping, Librarian of the Gennadius, wrote a report to Henry Robinson, Director of the American School of Classical Studies at Athens (ASCSA), concerning the deposition, status and need for preservation of the Schliemann Papers.
+On June 15, 1960 Peter Topping, Librarian of the Gennadius, wrote a report to Henry Robinson, Director of the ASCSA, concerning the deposition, status and need for preservation of the Schliemann Papers.
 Later that year, a decision was made by the administration of the Gennadius Library to close the Schliemann Collection.
 The reason they stated for this drastic action was the “lack of clarity as to the conditions under which this collection may be used in the Gennadius” (Kenneth Setton, Special Research Fellow on behalf of the Gennadius Library).
 Only Ernst Meyer retained access to the papers.

-In a letter to Henry Robinson (16-3-1961), Kenneth Setton informed him of the various problems the staff encountered with permitting access to the Schliemann Papers.
+In a letter to Director Robinson (16-3-1961), Kenneth Setton informed him of the various problems the staff encountered with permitting access to the Schliemann Papers.
 One of these problems was Peter-Nick Vavalis.
 A journalist by trade, Vavalis had been hired by Eli Lilly of Indiana to translate some of Schliemann’s correspondence concerning a trip Schliemann had taken to Indiana in 1869.
 Conflict arose after the Library discovered that Mr. Vavalis had been reading and copying correspondence not included in his permit with the intention of publishing it.
 Vavalis eventually deposited two sections of a data report (dated 1960) on the material he studied at the Gennadius Library but was dissuaded from making further inquires after Mr. Lilly’s project.
+While the Gennadius Library was dealing with Vavalis, Ernst Meyer was creating problems too.
+Meyer hired a psychiatrist from New York, Dr. William Niederland, to examine Schliemann’s correspondence for a personality study.
+Meyer gave Dr. Niederland the impression that he had publishing rights over the Schliemann papers and did not need the permission of the Schliemann family.

 The Melas brothers met with Mr. Aristides Kyriakidis, the ASCSA’s attorney, in late 1960 and informed him that their mother, Andromache, wanted to regain possession of the Schliemann Papers.
-In a confidential letter written March 28, 1961, Henry Robinson advised Alfred Bellinger, Chairman of the Managing Committee of the ASCSA, that the Gennadius Library should buy the Schliemann Archive in order to keep it together as well as to maintain control of administrative policies concerning its use.
+In a confidential letter written March 28, 1961, Robinson advised Alfred Bellinger, Chairman of the Managing Committee of the ASCSA, that the ASCSA should buy the Schliemann Archive in order to keep it together as well as to maintain control of administrative policies concerning its use.
 If the purchase was not possible, Robinson suggested relinquishing control of the Papers.
-After Bellinger gave approval for purchase, Francis Walton (the new librarian of the Gennadius Library) contacted Eli Lilly on September 16, 1961 in hopes of obtaining funds for the purchase of the Schliemann Papers.
+After Bellinger gave approval for purchase, Francis Walton (the new Librarian of the Gennadius Library) contacted Eli Lilly on September 16, 1961 in hopes of obtaining funds for the purchase of the Schliemann Papers.Negotiations for the purchase of the Schliemann papers were conducted from October 1961 until May 1962.
+The value of the purchase was assessed at $15,000 and the ASCSA asked Eli Lilly for an additional $5,000 for the conservation and preservation of the papers.
+The assessment of the contents of the Schliemann Papers at the time of purchase was approximately 64 volumes of letters, 38 copybooks, 18 diaries, 44 volumes of account books, and some miscellaneous unbound papers and manuscripts.
+Having been granted the funds, the purchase and transfer of the Heinrich Schliemann Papers to the ASCSA from Leno and Alex Melas was completed in June 1962.

 In the midst of these purchase negotiations, the collection continued to grow.
-In 1961 Lady Wanda Max Müller made a significant addition when she and her sons donated to the Library a collection of 70 letters and 4 drawings that Friedrich Max Müller had sent to Schliemann.
-The late Sir William Max Müller had originally loaned them to Ernst Meyer in 1938 for use in his book on Schliemann, and they were in Meyer’s possession when WWII broke out.
+In 1961 Lady Wanda Max Müller made a significant addition when she and her sons donated to the ASCSA a collection of 70 letters and 4 drawings that Friedrich Max Müller had sent to Schliemann.
+The late Sir William Max Müller had originally loaned them to Ernst Meyer in 1938 for use in his book on Schliemann, and they were in Meyer’s possession when WW II broke out.
 The Müller family heard nothing again from Meyer until Lady Wanda Max Müller contacted him in 1946 only to be informed that the Max Müller papers were lost along with the volumes of correspondence he had removed from the Gennadius.
 Fortunately, Meyer found the Max Müller letters in 1952, in an antiquarian bookshop.
-He bought them back to give to Lady Wanda Max Müller, who in turn donated them to the Gennadius Library (cf. Story of the Schliemann letters-Series BB- Box 1 Folder 4.1).
+He bought them back to give to Lady Wanda Max Müller, who in turn donated them to the ASCSA (cf. Story of the Schliemann letters-Series BB- Box 1 Folder 4.1).

 In November of 1965 while researching their new book about Sophia and Heinrich, Lynn and Gray Poole told Walton of an additional lot of papers which Alex Melas had recently found in the basement of a house owned by his late brother, Leno.
 The new papers contained 200 letters from Heinrich to Sophia, more than 50 letters from Sophia to Heinrich, 400 letters from Heinrich to various important people, and 29 honorary diplomas.
-A frenzy of negotiations between Alex Melas and the Gennadius Library ensued, with Lynn Poole as mediator.
+A frenzy of negotiations between Alex Melas and the ASCSA ensued, with Lynn Poole as mediator.
 An agreement was finally reached in June 1966 and a value of $30,000 was set for the additional Schliemann Papers.

 In 1967, Eli Lilly wrote to the Director of the Gennadius Library, Francis Walton, expressing interest in obtaining the portion of Schliemann’s 1869 diary written during his visit to America on permanent loan at the Lilly Library of Indiana University in Indianapolis.
 The request was granted and today, pages 1-20 of Diary A13 reside on permanent loan at the Lilly Library in Indianapolis.
-Photocopies of these pages are available at the Gennadius Library.

 PROCESSING HISTORY

 The papers remained in this state until 1980 when Archivist Christina Vardas, with the aid of a grant from the Demos Foundation in Chicago, began to systematically catalogue the vast Schliemann Papers.
-In 1982, Donald Easton published an account of the contents of the Schliemann Papers, incorporating Vardas’ work (“The Schliemann Papers” Report of the British School of Athens, 77, 1982).
-Vardas changed the original order of the papers and placed all documents in subject series, each of which was arranged chronologically.
 She renumbered all the documents in pencil (the red numbers given during the microfilming indicate the original order of the documents) and these are the numbers now used when referring to a document.
 Occasional omission of numbers is, for the most part, only an error in numbering the sequence and does not indicate missing documents.
-At the suggestion of Prof. David Traill, Vardas also composed an index of the correspondence received by year and the name of the sender.
-Her catalogue of the Schliemann Papers is written in both Greek and English.
+In 1982, Donald Easton published an account of the contents of the Schliemann Papers, incorporating Vardas’ work (“The Schliemann Papers” Report of the British School of Athens, 77, 1982).
+At the suggestion of David Traill, Vardas also composed an index of the correspondence received by year and the name of the sender.

-The Gennadius Library Archives received an NEH grant in 1997-98 for the Preservation Microfilming Project.
-The purpose of the project was to make high resolution microfilm of the Schliemann diaries and incoming correspondence (1839-1890).
+The ASCSA Archives received an NEH grant in 1997-1998 for the Preservation Microfilming Project.
+The purpose of the project was to produce high resolution microfilms of Schliemann's diaries and incoming correspondence (1839-1890).
 The project entailed photographing more than 34,000 documents and 18 diaries and, in the end, produced 126 rolls of film.
-The project was supervised by Amalia Kakissis who, after filming, inspected the entire archive to verify placement of documents, rehouse items for preservation purposes and revise the catalogue with the new information.
+The project was supervised by Amalia Kakissis who, after filming, inspected the entire archive to verify placement of documents, rehouse items for preservation purposes, and revise the existing catalogue.
+In 2002-2003 all microfilmed documents were digitized in collaboration with the Heinrich-Schliemann-Gesellschaft Ankershagen (Germany).

 The adjunct archives of Sophia Schliemann and the Schliemann Family remain in the order they were originally assembled with the exception that a more detailed list of contents was made for each.
 The three family trees included in the previous catalogue have also been revised and expanded where needed.